-6 For restaurants or cafes, the calculation of 'gross floor area' includes any outdoor seating areas, court yards and any other locations where patrons will be served, but excludes footpath dining areas provided the proposal complies with Council's policy for footway restaurants.
+&lt;sup>6 For restaurants or cafes, the calculation of 'gross floor area' includes any outdoor seating areas, court yards and any other locations where patrons will be served, but excludes footpath dining areas provided the proposal complies with Council's policy for footway restaurants. '

-7 Calculation of 'gross floor area' includes any outdoor display area.
+&lt;sup>7 Calculation of 'gross floor area' includes any gaming areas, smoking areas and outdoor areas for the use of patrons such as beer gardens.